-Step-by-step instructions on how to do this important practice — the foundation of all Buddhist meditations — from the late Vipassana master Sayadaw U Pandita.
+Step-by-step instructions on how to do Vipassana Insight Meditation — the foundation of all Buddhist meditations — from the late master Sayadaw U Pandita.

 Vipassana, or insight meditation, is the practice of continued close attention to sensation, through which one ultimately sees the true nature of existence.
 It is believed to be the form of meditation practice taught by the Buddha himself, and although the specific form of the practice may vary, it is the basis of all traditions of Buddhist meditation.

 Vipassana is the predominant Buddhist meditation practice in Sri Lanka and Southeast Asia.
 At the beginning of the twentieth century, there was an important revival of this early form of meditation practice led by the Venerable Mahasi Sayadaw of Burma.
 Following Mahasi Sayadaw’s death in 1982, Sayadaw U Pandita was chosen as his principle preceptor.
 U Pandita was one of the world’s leading teachers of Vipassana meditation and was been an important influence on many Vipassana teachers in the West, including Sharon Salzberg and Joseph Goldstein of the Insight Meditation Society.
 He was the founder and abbot of Panditarama Meditation Centre in Yangon, Myanmar.

 1. Which place is best for meditation?